-Maui is a beautiful island with stunning beaches, beautiful hiking trails, and breathtaking waterfalls.
+Maui is a beautiful island with stunning beaches, lush hiking trails, and breathtaking waterfalls.
 The Valley Isle offers a mix of activities for both relaxing and exploring.
-Four days in Maui is an ideal amount of time to see the highlights of the island.
-Plan your trip to Maui using this 4-day Maui itinerary to make sure that you do all of the top things on the island.
+Four days in Maui is an ideal amount of time to see the highlights of the island including Road to Hana, Makena Beach, Iao Valley State Monument, Kapalua Beach, and more.
+Start planning your trip to Maui with this ultimate 4-day Maui itinerary.

 How to Get Around Maui

-The primary airport on Maui is Kahului airport (OGG).
-There are direct flights to Maui from most major cities on the west coast of the US.
+The best way to explore Maui is by renting a car and driving around the island to amazing sights.
 Make sure to rent a car for your Maui trip online in advance on Discover Cars as rental cars can sell out on the island.
-A sedan is fine to get to the destinations on this itinerary, you don’t need to rent a jeep or other AWD/4WD vehicle.
+A sedan is fine to get to the destinations on this itinerary, you don’t need to rent a jeep or other 4×4 vehicle.

 Where to Stay in Maui